 We cleaned up the dishes (metal plates, old ceramic coffee mugs), put the food away in the coolers, and set about saddling our horses.
 By 10:30 a.m., we were well on our way.

-We spent hours talking, as always, she asked questions about all the places I'd been… Germany, France, Italy, Japan.
+We spent hours talking, as always, she asked questions about all the places I'd been… Germany, France, Italy, Spain, Portugal, Greece, Japan.
 I think she had a wanderlust that she'd never been able to explore, and the books and movies just weren't filling the void.
-We cracked jokes about movies depicting certain places and tossed in funny lines from Shakespeare to mock some weird thing I'd seen.
+We cracked jokes about movies depicting certain places and tossed in funny lines from Shakespeare to mock some weird thing I'd told her about.

-After a nice picnic and looking out over the vast western landscape, well into Utah, we decided it was time to make the trek back down to camp.
+After a nice picnic and looking out over the vast western landscape, with our view extending well into Utah, we decided it was time to make the trek back down to camp.
 We figured the ride back would only take about two hours because we weren't inspecting the fence line.

 We arrived back in camp around 5:00 p.m., and I commented about it being a bit too late to head back, and she laughed and said, "Well then, what's for dinner?"
 I headed to the cooler to pull out my other steak and the potato that was already wrapped in foil.
 I started to walk off and remembered the thermos I had brought with her vodka/cranberry cocktail.
 I chuckled at my having forgotten to take it with us for the picnic, but that was probably just as well, as the bridle and the bottle seldom mix well together.

 We shared the steak and potato, and she had some cookies her mom had made, and we had those too.
 I poured us a couple of drinks, and when she saw the vodka cranberry, she laughed and called me thoughtful.
-I knew from our picnics that it was her favorite drink, and I had a flash thought wondering why I'd brought it.
+I knew from our picnics that it was her favorite drink, and I had a flash thought wondering why I'd brought it, but that thought passed rather quickly.

 We sat watching the sunset, not really talking, just enjoying the beauty of where we were, the sounds of nature, and each other's company.